guyuxuan9/guyuxuan9.github.io/_activities/3_activity.md

 # related_publications: true
 ---

-# Activity information:
-- **Category**: New Year's Eve Violin performance
 - **Year**: 2022
 - **Location**: Jinling High School, China

-I was excited to join the New Year’s welcome party, where I had the chance to play the violin with my classmate.
-We worked closely together during rehearsals, exchanging our ideas, which helped me improve my teamwork and communication skills.
-Performing in front of a large audience boosted my confidence and was a great experience for my personal growth.
+I was excited to join the New Year’s welcome party, where I had the chance to play the violin with my classmate 🎻.
+It was a wonderful collaboration!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">